 You'll have hands-on experiences, including lab work with interesting applications and multimedia programs.
 Independent study projects have included the creation of a Western New England mobile app, a prototype for a course registration system for the University, a graphics project involving animation and themes from Toy Story, and the creation of an interactive chat room that is now being used on campus and in dormitory networks.
-Our students have interned at a police department doing database applications, and at a plastics company working on systems administration and network administration with machines that check bar-coding processes.
+Our students have interned at companies such as Epic, Health New England, MassMutual Financial Group, Pegasys Systems and Technologies, Photronics, Inc., Rediker Software, Inc., and Waterton Associates.

 Study Abroad: Become a Global Citizen